Techtonica/curriculum/javascript-6/lesson-plan.md

 - "Javascript 2:  Arrays & functions" lesson

 ### Motivation
-- Object is the most important data structure in Javascript since in Javascript, any data that's not a primitive-type is an oject.
-Utlizing objects allow us to store, look up, or change data efficiently.
+- Object is the most important data structure in Javascript since in Javascript, any data that's not a primitive-type is an object;  utlizing objects allows us to store, look up, or change data efficiently

 ### Objective
 **Students will be able to**